 Halloween party with costume contests for adults and kids, games, prizes, and dancing!
 Just plain fun.
 The event is free, please bring a donation for the Westport Island Food Pantry/Helping Hands.

-Join the Island chorus and local musicians under the oil lamps in Westport’s historic Community Church, then move outside to participate in the lighting of the Westport Island Christmas tree.
+Join the Island chorus and local musicians under the oil lamps in Westport’s historic Community Church.
 Finish the evening by warming up in the Old Town Hall for a buffet of Christmas goodies and hot drinks.

 What did other Islanders do in 2019